 Mackerel with Gooseberry Glaze: 276 calories 16 g fat [Omega 3 fat!]
 1 g fiber 22 g protein 7 g carbs 26.7 mg Calcium PB GF This popular dish from Normandy usually features fresh gooseberries.
 Here in the USA, those are less common, so we make a glaze of gooseberry jelly.
 The zucchini picks up the color of green gooseberries.

 3 oz mackerel, frozen cooked or fresh fillets 2 tsp gooseberry jelly/jam 3 oz zucchini ribbons

 Heat the oven to 300 F. Put frozen or fresh fish on a baking tray and brush with melted jelly.
 Using a potato peeler, carve long, thin slices from the length of the zucchini until you have 3 oz.
 Toss the ribbons with salt and pepper.
 Place the ribbons on the baking tray in a heap [if they are in a thin layer, they will over-cook].
 Bake for 5 minutes.
 Rearrange the zucchini so that the bottom layer is now on top.
 Bake 5 minutes more, or until the fish is thawed or cooked.
-Plate the fish with the zucchini ribbons for a remarkable flavor.
+Plate the fish with the zucchini ribbons and enjoy a meal of remarkable flavor.